-Response: I am not proposing the abolition of marriage, merely the wresting of it back from state control.
-The involvement of the state in marriage seems to me to detract from, rather than add to, the romance, as is also seen in many of the 19th-century romances of English lovers' eloping to be married before the blacksmith at Gretna Green.
+Response: I am not proposing the abolition of marriage, merely the wresting back of it from state control.
+The involvement of the state in marriage seems to me to detract from, rather than add to, the romance, as seen in many nineteenth-century romances wherein English lovers elope to be married before the blacksmith at Gretna Green.81

-6 Conclusion
+6. Conclusion

-It seems to me that both as a matter of principle and as a pragmatic response to the current deep disagreements in society over marriage, the connection between the state and marriage should be cut: the state should take no cognizance of the marital status of anyone; there should be no laws mentioning the marital status of anyone, and, in particular, there should be no legal registration of marriages, still less insistence on state agents' solemnizing or witnessing them.
+It seems to me, both as a matter of principle and as a pragmatic response to the current deep disagreements in society over marriage, that the connection between the state and marriage should be cut: the state should take no cognizance of the marital status of anyone; there should be no laws mentioning the marital status of anyone, and, in particular, there should be no legal registration of marriages, still less insistence on state agents' solemnising or witnessing them.